Arthur Brown (The Crazy World of Arthur Brown)

 English + musician + eccentric = Arthur Brown

 Today Arthur Brown's largely unknown, particularly to American audiences.
 If they recognize his name at all, it's almost certain as a result of his sole American hit; 1968's "Fire".
-That's unfortunate since over some five plus decades, Brown's generated an extensive recording catalog; most of it unknown to all but hardcore collectors.
+That's unfortunate since over the ensuing years Brown's generated an extensive recording catalog; most of it unknown to all but hardcore collectors.

 Having been expelled from the University of London, the mid-'60s found Arthur Wilton (aka Arthur Brown) pursuing a law degree at Reading University.
 Having formed a band to play parties and local clubs while earning some spending cash, graduating from college Brown dropped out of music and went into teaching.
 Having spent a couple of years working 9-to-5, in 1967 Brown decided teaching had been a mistake.
 Deciding music was his true calling he recruited keyboardist Vincent Crane, bassist N i k Greenwood (quickly replaced by Sean Nichols) and drummer Drachan Theaker for The Crazy World of Arthur Brown.
 Featuring an eccentric combination of comedy, theatrics and rock and roll, the band quickly garnered exposure on the London club circuit, including the trendy UFO Club.
 Among fans, The Who's Pete Townshend took an active interest in the band, eventually convincing executives at Track Records (the Who's label) to sign Brown and company to a recording contract.